What is BATNA?

 Importance of BATNA

-BATNA is often used in negotiation tactics and should always be considered before a negotiation take place.
-Therefore, it is never wise to enter into a serious negotiation without knowing your BATNA.
+BATNA is often used in negotiation tactics and should always be considered before a negotiation takes place.
+It is never wise to enter into a serious negotiation without knowing your BATNA.
 The value of knowing your best alternative to a negotiated agreement is that:

 - It provides an alternative if negotiations fall through.